Part of our ISPI SoCal Challenges for Learning and Performance Professionals Webinar Series

 ISPI SoCal Presents

-Virtual GEMS RoundTable: an ISPI SoCal Community of Practice This Month’s RoundTable: Four Ways Artificial Intelligence Will Shape the Future of Learning Technology
+Virtual GEMS RoundTable: an ISPI SoCal Community of Practice This Month: Four Experts on Why Performance Reviews May Be a Thing of the Past

 The RoundTable is an exciting approach that stimulates incredible conversation and insight around the topics and trends impacting our discipline.